 Commercial Sublease AgreementsJuly 28, 2019

 Subleasing is almost inevitable, and as the landlord of a commercial property, you must prepare for this possibility.
-Therefore, in this article we’ll explain how subleasing works, and how you must legally protect your interests and your assets.
-Furthermore, we’ll discuss special considerations for a commercial sublease agreement in Texas, and a commercial sublease agreement in California.
+Therefore, in this article we’ll define “What is a commercial sublease agreement?”
+We’ll also explain how subleasing works and how you must legally protect your interests and your assets.
+Furthermore, we’ll discuss special considerations for commercial sublease agreements in Texas and California.
 Finally, we’ll provide the answers to a few frequently asked questions about commercial subleasing.

 What is a Commercial Sublease Agreement?